-Roughly 500 Spanish soldiers contribute to the Combined Joint Task Force with the aim of instructing and training Iraqi security forces in its fight against DAESH.
+Roughly 150 Spanish troops contribute to the Combined Joint Task Force with the aim of instructing and training Iraqi security forces in its fight against DAESH.

-The soldiers pertaining to the Task Force Toro (Helicopters Unit) also make up part of the Spanish contingent.
-Its main mission is to provide air transport to the Coalition troops, by means of Chinook and Cougar helicopters.
+The Task Force Toro (Helicopters Unit) also make up part of the Spanish contingent.
+They operate from Al asad Air Base and Its main mission is to provide air transport to Coalition tropos.
+Spain has deployed Chinook and Cougar helicopters.

 The international coalition against the terrorist group Daesh emerged at the NATO Summit held in Wales in September 2014.
 It is protected by two UN Security Council Resolutions and relies on the direct support of the European Union.

 Participation of the Spanish Armed Forces was passed by Congress on October 22nd.
 Initially, the deployment Would last six months, although the Government may extend it at the request of the coalition.

 The international coalition was formed in response to a request for assistance from the Iraqi government to the UN Secretary General to try to stop the Daesh from advancing on its territory.